George L. Spaulding: Career

 In 1893 George Spaulding formed a music publishing partnership with William B. Gray.
 The address of the business was at 16 West 27th Street, New York.
 Their first success came with the song "Two Little Girls in Blue".
 Gray purchased the rights of the song from its composer Charles Graham, for just ten dollars, changed the music and words of the original song, but still credited Graham with being the author.
 Spaulding and Gray published it in 1893 and the song made $35,000.
 (Note: This song had also been published by Spaulding & Kornder in 1893.)
 In the same year, Gray bought the rights to the song "The Fatal Wedding" from Gussie Davis, for just $25 and rewrote it.
 Spaulding and Gray published it, crediting Davis as the composer and the money generated from the sales of that song, was also extremely high.
 Among songs that they each composed together and were popular included "The Volunteer Organist", (Note: This was published in 1893 under the firm name of W.B.
 Gray & Co.
 The sheet music does credit Spaulding as the composer, and Gray as the lyricist.)
 "Carrie (That's My Darling Carrie)", "Take Back the Engagement Ring", and "When You Know The Girl You Love, Loves You".

 At Gilsey House on 11 June 1895, at the inaugural meeting of the Music Publishers' Association of the United States, he was elected as their vice-president.
 He was elected again to that position on 9 June 1896.

 By 1897, Spaulding had set up a business as a music publisher under his own name at 29 East 20th Street, New York.
 Songs that were written, composed, and published by himself from that address between 1897 and 1900, included "Somebody Has My Heart", "In An Old New England Village By The Sea", and "Pretty Jessie Moore".

 George Spaulding also had a great talent for writing simple piano pieces with effective harmony and well defined melodies.
 Some of the most popular examples of these were:

 "Sing, Robin", "Sing - Pretty Little Song Bird", "Airy Fairies", "Child's Good Night", "Dollie's Dream", "June Roses", "Just a Bunch of Flowers", "Mountain Pink" and "Dreaming Poppies".

 Spaulding's Tunes and Rhymes for the Playroom, Souvenirs of the Masters, and Well Known Fables Set to Music were among the most widely used collections of easy piano pieces in book form.
 A Day in Flowerdom and The Isle of Jewels, which were two little operettas for children, written by Spaulding, were also very popular.
 His easy piano pieces, and elementary technical books, played an important role in developing music education for children.

 Marriage and personal life

-He married Eva Bronson Wood, on 2 July 1889 in New York.
+He married Eva Bronson Wood, on July 2, 1889 in New York.
 They were introduced via his business partner, Kornder, as she was a friend of Kornder's sister.
 Spaulding and his wife had two children.

-Death

-George Spaulding died at Roselle Park, New Jersey.
+On June 16, 1899, he married Jessica Moore, a poet with whom he collaborated.
+Spaulding died at his home in Roselle Park, New Jersey on June 1, 1921.